 GeneCards Summary for COX6B1 Gene

-COX6B1 (Cytochrome C Oxidase Subunit VIb Polypeptide 1 (Ubiquitous)) is a Protein Coding gene.
-Diseases associated with COX6B1 include isolated cytochrome c oxidase deficiency and mitochondrial complex iv deficiency.
-Among its related pathways are Metabolism and Gene Expression.
+COX6B1 (Cytochrome C Oxidase Subunit 6B1) is a Protein Coding gene.
+Diseases associated with COX6B1 include Mitochondrial Complex Iv Deficiency and Encephalomyopathy.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Gene Expression.
 GO annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX6B2.

 UniProtKB/Swiss-Prot for COX6B1 Gene

 Connects the two COX monomers into the physiological dimeric form.